jieguangzhou/DolphinScheduler-MLOps-Stock-Analysis/README.md

 After we run the command, we can open '[http://localhost:12345/dolphinscheduler/ui](http://localhost:12345/dolphinscheduler/ui)' to fine the project and workflow.

-In fact, we just need to run the pydolphinscheduler to create the workflow
+In fact, we just need to run the `pydolphinscheduler yaml -f pyds/run_system.yaml` to create the workflow, most of commands in [pydolphin_init.sh](./pydolphin_init.sh) is used to initialize pydolphinscheduler configuration.

 ```shell